 If you have a physical limitation or you’re coming back from injury, it’s best to take short walks with frequent breaks so you can catch your breath and evaluate how you’re feeling.
 When you’re choosing a location to walk, look for a few important factors:

 - Places to sit down or rest – When you’re feeling good, taking short rests allows you to stay active longer and get more steps than you could if you had to walk continually.
-If you get tired unexpectedly or start to feel pain, this allows you cut short your walk and take an extended break.
+If you get tired unexpectedly or start to feel pain, this allows you to cut short your walk and take an extended break.

 - An easy way to cut your walk short – Avoid walks where you may get stuck away from home with no easy way to get back.
 If you live in a rural or suburban area, a block or two can be a long way.
 If you get tired, you may have no easy way to get back.
 Consider driving to a place where you can walk more easily but can drive home when you’re tired.